Paraguayan nationality law

 Paraguayan nationality law is based on the principle of Jus soli.
 The nationality law is based on the Chapter 3 of the Paraguayan Constitution of 1992.
 The legal means to acquire nationality, formal membership in a nation, differ from the relationship of rights and obligations between a national and the nation, known as citizenship.

 Birth in Paraguay

 Any person born in Paraguay acquires Paraguayan nationality at birth.
 The only exception applies to children of persons in the service of a foreign government (like foreign diplomats).

-Naturalisation
+Naturalization

 Foreigners may apply for Paraguayan nationality if they meet the following criteria: